sad-spirit/pg-wrapper/docs/converters.rst

     ``ContainerConverter``
         Abstract base class for converters of "container" types: those are composed of multiple values of some "base" type.
-Usually the converter for "container" type delegates parsing and generating to converter of "base" type.
+Usually the converter for "container" type uses the converter for "base" type to parse / generate parts of the value.

         ``containers\ArrayConverter``
             Postgres array <-> PHP array.
 The converter instance is configured by an instance of base type